 Whether you want to be Charming, Cool (under pressure), Sharp to notice every detail, or a Tough guy will affect which of these lines are going to be best for your Crooked build and go hand-in-hand with which Background you decide to choose.
 After all, the skills needed by a Grifter will be completely different from a Burglar or a Hoodlum.

-There’s a good variety here and it makes sense Weird would be the dump stat as the Crooked tend to stumble into this world as opposed
+There’s a good variety here and it makes sense Weird would be the dump stat as the Crooked tend to stumble into this world as opposed to have studied their way via conventional study or occult methods.

 The Crooked Backgrounds